 2. Long Curly Mullet

 For the truly brave, you can’t go past the long curly mullet.
 To make this look work, you’ll need to make sure your curls are intact and not fluffy.
 Try a special curl-defining styling cream or pomade.
-The rest of your hair should also be kept cropped quite short to emphasise the contrast in this mullet.
+The rest of your hair should also be kept cropped quite short to emphasize the contrast in this mullet.
 If you have very thick hair, the long curly mullet means you can show off your curls without growing them out everywhere – which can look messy and be hard to maintain, especially in the summer heat.
 Keep the style from looking too retro by teaming it with a chic suit and statement shades.

 3. Drop Fade Mullet